climks/robocode_guide/README.md

 The winner will be the bot who has the highest spot in the rankings on the server by 4PM PST (7PM EST).
 Have fun!

 *Collaboration is allowed, and even encouraged, but each person should submit their own bot!*

+## Post-Offsite
+If there is enough interest, we will start our own JSBattle server for continual internal competition.
+Let Me or Dmitry know if you want to kepe working on your bots!